-Using DiskANN algorithms to offload the system memory footprint to the KIOXIA CM7-R Series SSD enabled the DRAM resource to be utilized for other processes and tasks, delivering cost-effectiveness especially since system memory can be expensive.
-The KIOXIA CM7-R Series SSD with DiskANN algorithms used 32% less system memory at 1 million vectors, 64% less at 10 million vectors and 74% less at 100 million vectors when compared with a system memory-based index.
+Using DiskANN algorithms to offload the system memory footprint to the KIOXIA CD8P-R Series SSD enabled the DRAM resource to be utilized for other processes and tasks, delivering cost-effectiveness especially since system memory can be expensive.
+The KIOXIA CD8P-R Series SSD with DiskANN algorithms used 60% less system memory at 1 million vectors, 72% less at 10 million vectors and 76% less at 100 million vectors when compared with a system memory-based index.

-For queries per second (database throughput), the KIOXIA CM7-R Series SSD with DiskANN algorithms performed better at lower dataset sizes (1 million and 10 million vectors).
-At the higher LAION 100 million vector dataset size, the performance of the SSD DiskANN-based index was roughly equivalent to a system memory-based index.
+For queries per second (database throughput), the KIOXIA CD8P-R Series SSD with DiskANN algorithms performed noticeably better at all dataset sizes.
 This means that IT personnel can substitute higher cost DRAM with less expensive SSDs without sacrificing performance.
-The KIOXIA CM7-R Series SSD with DiskANN algorithms delivered 92% more queries per second at 1 million vectors, 123% more at 10 million vectors and similar throughput at 100 million vectors when compared with a system memory-based index.
+The KIOXIA CD8P-R Series SSD with DiskANN algorithms delivered 85% more queries per second at 1 million vectors, 149% more at 10 million vectors and 84% more at 100 million vectors when compared with a system memory-based index.

-These performance results translate into cost savings as evident from the QPS per dollar results.
-The KIOXIA CM7-R Series SSD with DiskANN algorithms delivered 5x higher QPS per dollar at 1 million vectors, 6x higher QPS per dollar at 10 million vectors.
+These performance results translate into cost savings as evident from the QPS per dollar results6.
+The KIOXIA CD8P-R Series SSD with DiskANN algorithms delivered 3x higher QPS per dollar at 1 million vectors, 4x higher QPS per dollar at 10 million vectors and 3x higher QPS per dollar at 100 million vectors.

-The recall results demonstrate comparable accuracy percentages of the KIOXIA CM7-R Series SSD and DiskANN index when compared with a system memory-based index.
+The recall results demonstrate comparable accuracy percentages of the KIOXIA CD8P-R Series SSD and DiskANN index when compared with a system memorybased index.
 This enables IT personnel to save on operating costs and cost of ownership by using SSDs to gain accurate vector DB performance metrics instead of investing/reinvesting in relatively more expensive DRAM system memory.